 - Rice bowls anyone?
 Serve the stuffed bell peppers chopped over a bed of extra rice.

-Enjoy this simple dinner that can be turned into leftover new dishes😊.
-It is one of our favorites- so one last tip before I go.
 These ground turkey stuffed peppers are great to make ahead of time.
 They reheat really well.
-You can either make and stuff them then cook them another night for dinner (within 3 days so the meat doesn’t go bad), or make and bake them and then reheat at 350 degrees (covered) for about 20 minutes or until heated through.
-That is a 20 minute week night dinner right there!
+You can either make and stuff them then bake them another night for dinner (within 3 days so the meat doesn’t go bad), or make and bake them and then reheat at 350 degrees F (covered) for about 20 minutes or until heated through.
+That is a 20 minute weeknight dinner right there!

 Healthy Ground Turkey Stuffed Peppers